Crazee Rider: Release

-The game was published in 1987 on cassette and 5.25" DFS floppy disk as well as ADFS 3.5" disk for the Acorn Electron Plus 3 and Master Compact.
+Crazee Rider was published in 1987 on cassette and 5.25" DFS floppy disk as well as ADFS 3.5" disk for the Acorn Electron Plus 3 and Master Compact.
 The original release included a competition prize of a £500 moped.

 The game was included on the Play It Again Sam 2 compilation in 1988 and also re-released in 1989 as part of the Superior/Blue Ribbon budget range.

 Reception

 Electron User called the game "superb", giving an overall score of 9/10 (with 10/10 for both playability and value for money) with reviewer Joanne Hutcheson concluding "Crazee Rider is an exciting game - it's fast, challenging and there's plenty to keep you entertained".
 A&B Computing, who concentrated on the BBC Micro, were less impressed, awarding only 7/10.
-Reviewer Dave Reeder claimed "There is nothing here that marks bold new steps into unknown programming areas - the game is solidly put together but is not up to the usual high standard of Superior releases for the Beeb".
+Reviewer Dave Reeder claimed: "There is nothing here that marks bold new steps into unknown programming areas - the game is solidly put together but is not up to the usual high standard of Superior releases for the Beeb".
 He did however concede that "The Electron version is what counts and here, I'm told, it does things at great speed to amaze Electron owners".